Keegan Bradley Betting Profile: The Sentry - PGA TOUR

 Bradley's Best Finishes

-- Bradley took part in 24 tournaments last season, picking up two wins with four top-five finishes and six finishes in the top 10.
+- Bradley participated in 24 tournaments last season, picking up two wins with four top-five finishes and six finishes in the top 10.

 - Last season Bradley had two wins, with one of them coming at the Travelers Championship, where he shot -23.

-- Bradley's 1774 points last season placed him eighth in the FedExCup standings.
+- Bradley collected 1774 points last season, placing eighth in the FedExCup standings.

 Bradley's Strokes Gained Rankings